mpuccini/songscrypt/README.md

 # SongsCrypt
-A simple container (crypt stands for location!) for the chords of my favorite songs.
+A simple repository for the chords of my favorite songs.

 ## ToDo
+ - [X] Add registration form
+ - [X] Add upload form
+ - [X] Add list of all songs
  - [ ] Add a navbar
  - [ ] Add a login
  - [ ] Add a search